ThaRising/dank-bank/README.md

 ## Storage Limitations

 Not supported (or only indirectly):
-- Direct relationship traversal
+- Direct relationships and relationship traversal as well as CASCADE
 - Defaults declared in SQLA Column types
 - Filtering Parameters e.g. a Django-Style
   "name__in", all filtering is exact and case-sensitive
 - Numeric Auto-Incrementing PrimaryKeys

 ## API Documentation